rafavzqz/geopdes/download.md

 1. pkg install nurbs-_version_.tar.gz
 2. pkg install geopdes-_version_.tar.gz
 3. pkg load geopdes
+4. pkg install geopdes_hierarchical-_version_.tar.gz
+5. pkg load geopdes_hierarchical

 **Matlab users**

-Uncompress and untar the files containing the NURBS package (nurbs-_version_.tar.gz) and the GeoPDEs package (geopdes-_version_.tar.gz).
+Uncompress and untar the files containing the NURBS package (nurbs-_version_.tar.gz), the GeoPDEs package (geopdes-_version_.tar.gz) and the GeoPDEs_hierarchical package (geopdes_hierarchical-_version_.tar.gz).

-Add the two folders, with all their subfolders, to the Matlab path.
+Add the three folders, with all their subfolders, to the Matlab path.

 More detailed installation instructions are found in the README file.